mosip/documentation/docs/MOSIP-Device-Service-Specification.md

     * Ability to securely upgrade and perform forward only upgrades, to thwart downgrade attacks.
     * SHA256 hash equivalent or above should be used for all hashing requirements
     * All root of trust is provisioned upon first boot or before.
-    * All upgrades would be considered success only after the successful boot with proper hash and signature verification.
+    * All upgrades would be considered a success only after the successful boot with proper hash and signature verification.
-    * The boot should fail upon hash/signature failures and would never operate in a intermediary state.
+    * The boot should fail upon hash/signature failures and would never operate in an intermediary state.
     * Maximum of 10 failed attempts should lock the upgrade process and brick the device.
-However chip manufactures can decide to be less than 10.
+However, chip manufactures can decide to be less than 10.
 * Secure application
     * Ability to run applications that are trusted.
-    * Protect against downgrading of applications.
+    * Protect against the downgrading of applications.
     * Isolated memory to support cryptographic operations.
-    * All trust are anchored during the first boot and not modifiable.
+    * All trust is anchored during the first boot and not modifiable.

 #### Certification
-The FTM should have a at least one of the following certifications in each category to meet the given requirement.
+The FTM should have at least one of the following certifications in each category to meet the given requirement.

 ##### Category: Cryptographic Algorithm Implementation
 * CAVP (RSA, AES, SHA256, TRNG (DRBGVS), ECC)